I’ve been testing out the best image optimization options for WordPress. This time around it is Kraken.io‘s turn.

 You also then have a choice of whether to enable Lossy or Lossless optimization, whether images are automatically optimized during the process of uploading to the WordPress media library, and the status of your account (API).

 If you want to play it safe, stick with the lossless option.
-The files will be smaller using the lossy option, but use with care because it is discarding information that does, however imperceptibly, have an impact on image quality.
-By all means use it if you’re comfortable using it, but I’d recommend testing on some non-critical individual images first.
+The files will be smaller using the lossy option, but use it with care because it is discarding information that does, however imperceptibly, have an impact on image quality.
+By all means, use it if you’re comfortable using it, but I’d recommend testing on some non-critical individual images first.

 If you expand the Advanced section, you get two more options.
-The first is to reset the optimization status of images which allows Kraken to reprocess them.
+The first is to reset the optimization status of images, which allows Kraken to reprocess them.
 The second is rather opaquely called Bulk Concurrency but refers to how many images can be processed at once.
-In theory a higher number should be faster, but higher numbers can also trigger problems on some shared hosting accounts because it places a bigger strain on the shared resources and in extreme cases looks like suspicious server behavior.
+In theory, a higher number should be faster, but higher numbers can also trigger problems on some shared hosting accounts because it places a bigger strain on the shared resources and, in extreme cases, looks like suspicious server behavior.